qleet/user-docs/docs/getting-started.md

 the instance of the workload.
 It also refers to the cluster which is set up as the default when we created Threeport above.

-### Workload Service Dependency

-The `Workload Service Dependency` creates a method to manage services that are accessed by your app over the network.
-When you create a workload service dependency, Threeport provisions a forward proxy.
-This forward proxy consists of an Envoy proxy and a Kubernetes operator that configures Envoy to forward traffic to a given destination.
-In this case, when the sample app calls the proxy, Envoy will forward the request to `rpc.ankr.com/eth` which is a publicly available RPC service provided by [ankr](https://www.ankr.com/).

 We can now create the workload as follows:

 ```bash
 tptctl create workload --config go-web3-workload.yaml
 ```

-This command calls the the Threeport API to create those three Workload objects.
+This command calls the the Threeport API to create those two Workload objects.
 The API notifies the workload controller via the message broker.
 The workload controller processes the workload definition and creates the workload by calling the Kubernetes API.
 Also, since a workload service dependency was created, the